Understanding compounded topical finasteride

 Dr. Howell says topical finasteride is indeed a DHT blocker.
 It works by inhibiting the enzyme 5-alpha reductase in the scalp, which converts testosterone into dihydrotestosterone (DHT).
 By reducing the levels of DHT locally, topical finasteride helps to prevent the miniaturization of hair follicles, thereby slowing hair loss and potentially promoting hair regrowth in individuals with androgenetic alopecia.
 This localized approach aims to minimize systemic side effects compared to oral finasteride.

-Why is topical finasteride better than oral finasteride?
+Is topical finasteride the same as oral finasteride?

 Does topical finasteride lower testosterone?